PropelAuth/cloudflare-worker/README.md

 # PropelAuth Cloudflare Worker Authentication

+> :warning: This library is now deprecated.
+Instead, use our new Cloudflare Workers library with documentation located [here](https://docs.propelauth.com/reference/backend-apis/cloudflare-workers).

 A library for managing authentication, backed by [PropelAuth](https://www.propelauth.com?ref=github).

 [PropelAuth](https://www.propelauth.com?ref=github) is a prebuilt, hosted authentication solution focused on a great developer experience.

 ## Documentation

-- Full reference this library is [here](https://docs.propelauth.com/reference/frontend-apis/cloudflare.html)
 - Getting started guides for PropelAuth are [here](https://docs.propelauth.com/)

 ## Questions?